matn7/CS-Notes/src/main/java/basic_java/README.md

 }
 ```

-### How objects are passed
+### How objects are passed.

 - For object passed into methods, the **REFERENCE** to the object is passed **BY VALUE**.
-- "No object passed to method but rather pointer to object".
+- :star: No object passed to method but rather pointer to object.
 - Passing Values.

 ```java